edwardsmarkf/server-migration/README.md

 &  ## run in background the first time...
 ```

-get data from /voicefiles/ from CURRENT server to NEW server
+\# fetch data from /voicefiles/ from CURRENT server to NEW server
 ```
 nohup                                                                                                                                \
  sshpass -p   'PASSWoRd'                                                                                                             \